 Imagine a digital beehive, where workers come and go based on the project work that needs to be performed.
 System thinkers (professionals who possess both creative thinking and strategic skills and talents) will oversee the process, managing both the machine and the human element.

-I also believe as AI is used from an HR perspective to measure every part of employee’s day, companies will hire professionals for incremental granular work.
+I also believe as AI is used from an HR perspective to measure every part of an employee’s day, companies will hire professionals for incremental granular work.
 Think gig workers sitting at their computers, moving from one tactical task to the next.
-Pay will be determined by hours worked or project task completed.
+Pay will be determined by hours worked or project tasks completed.
 Similar to how Amazon pays royalties on music and books read through Prime Accounts.

 We are at the beginning of the next phase.
-When I wrote You Posted What!? in 2014, about how big data, predictive analytics and recruiting startups were disrupting both higher education and how candidates found jobs.
+When I wrote You Posted What!? in 2014, about how big data, predictive analytics, and recruiting startups were disrupting both higher education and how candidates found jobs.

 The disruptions occurring are just the tip of the iceberg.
 Much of what was discussed in the book, has come to pass.
 The future of work, we are designing today, must be developed with a new viewpoint instead of using an old mindset to build something new for the future.